Dolphin Centrifuge

 Another example that illustrates the need for some optional equipment follows.
 Many centrifuges discharge the separated sludge through the bottom of the centrifuge frame.
 Customers may choose to install these centrifuges on elevated platforms to allow for sludge collection underneath.

-However, adding the optional skid integrated sludge collection and disposal system allows the skid to be flexible, i.e., mobile.
+However, adding the optional skid-integrated sludge collection and disposal system allows the skid to be flexible, i.e., mobile.
 It also eliminates the need for the customer to build a permanent platform.

 In summary, we suggest evaluating and choosing the right options for your particular application from the start.
 The right choices can make the difference between average centrifuge performance and excellent centrifuge performance.